 "That's right kid."

-"Well no...you're not in Red Dwarf kid, it was a tv show.
-It's more you're only dreaming- like a detachment sandbox from your body because really you've given up on life and this is your crossover.
+"Well no...you're not in Red Dwarf kid, that was a TV show.
+It's more you're- well..."
+He rolled his eyes.
+"You created this place because really you've given up on life and this is your crossover.
+You made this place and you made me.
 Would you want to be in Red Dwarf, you have seen...Kryten right?"

-Sam frowned, whirling round to see the computor screen on the wall with a floating head?
+Sam frowned, whirling round to see the computer screen on the wall with a floating head suddenly appear.

-Sam swallowed.
+Sam swallowed, brow creasing.
 "What...what do you mean I've given up?"

-Lister leant in, his brown eyes melting to the kid sat on his bed.
+Lister leant in, his brown eyes melting to the kid as they both sat on his bed.

 Sam blinked, took a moment to absorb all the information.